 We’ve found the more expensive options for space on the beach is at the beginning of the boardwalk (opposite the Court House water taxi stop) $20 for two chairs, an umbrella, free wi-fi, showers, restrooms and a few drinks.
 If you continue further down towards the West end of the boardwalk where it’s less busy and quieter, prices are lower at around $15.
 It all depends on how far you wish to walk and also how secluded you want your surroundings.
 If free drinks aren’t already included in the price, negotiate for them and most importantly have US cash ready with exact change.

 Enough with the Sun and Surf.
-It’s Duty-Free Shopping Time!
+It’s Time for Duty-Free Shopping in St Maarten!

 Star Wars fan you are?
 That Yoda Guy you must see